trolie/spec/README.md

 All contributions to the TROLIE Specification 1.0 Working Group are done under the [Community Specification Contributor License Agreement](Contributor_License_Agreement.md).

+## Adopters

+An list of companies that have adopted the TROLIE specification is at [ADOPTERS.md](ADOPTERS.md).

 ### Compiling the Site and Specification Locally

 The `docs/` folder contains a Jekyll site for the GH Pages along with the yaml